What Is A Tender Agreement In Healthcare?

 Affinity Nursing is proudly the only recruitment agency in Australia tendered on a national basis, meaning we hold contracts with every state and territory health department.

-This is the result of Affinity’s long-standing relationships, proven compliance standards, and decades of service in the nursing and midwifery locum workforce sector.
+Having been tendered in states such as Queensland since 2009, this is the result of Affinity’s long-standing level of trust, strong relationships, proven compliance standards, and decades of service in the nursing and midwifery locum workforce sector.

 What This Means for You as an Affinity Contractor